6 min read

-If you're like us, when you have kids, you want the safest and best quality of everything, right?
-When we started looking for a trampoline for the kids, we were overwhelmed with information.
+As parents, you want the safest and best quality of everything for your kids, right?
+When you start looking for a trampoline you can be overwhelmed with information.

-With so many different trampoline models available, ranging from inexpensive to premium quality, we were left wondering, which trampoline is right for us?
+With so many different trampoline models available, ranging from inexpensive to premium quality, you can be left wondering, which trampoline is right for your family?
 What size should we choose?
-What model trampoline is best for the family?
+What model trampoline would suit our needs?
 How can we be sure it's going to be safe enough?

 This is step 1 because you pretty much need to do this before you do anything else.
 Measure your yard and find out how much space you have.
 Trampolines range in sizes, from as small as 2.5m and as large as 4.5m.